|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “Toms are what we call our males on Sivao.
 Females are dams, and our young are called kits,” Sharp Smile explained, then leaned closer and added, “I really do think you and Commander McMurty would make gorgeous kits.”

-“No doubt you are correct, Sharp Smile,” Hansen agreed.
+“No doubt you are correct, Sharp Smile,” Seven agreed.
 “Our combined genetic material would indeed create exceptionally intelligent offspring.”

 Her companion laughed.
 “I’m not talking smarts, Annika!
 Though now you point it out, your kits would obviously be the smartest in the known galaxy, for sure.
 I’m talking looks-wise.
 There’s no way you’d make an ugly kit with that tom.”

-“The intention of procreation is not to make attractive young, although attractiveness is an asset when one chooses to seek a mate,” Hansen pointed out.
+“The intention of procreation is not to make attractive young, although attractiveness is an asset when one chooses to seek a mate,” Seven pointed out.

 “Yeah, I’m aware of that.”